nielsvm/purge/README.md

 instance have multiple purgers enabled to both clean a local proxy and a CDN at the same time.

+#### Diagnostic checks
+External cache invalidation usually depends on many parameters, for instance configuration settings such as hostname or CDN API keys.
+In order to prevent hard crashes during runtime that affect end-user workflow, Purge allows plugins to write preventive diagnostic checks that can check their configurations and anything else that affects runtime execution.
+These checks can block all purging but also raise warnings and other diagnostic information.
+End-users can rely on Drupal's status report page where these checks bubble up.

 #### Processing Policies
 Although editing content leads to ``tag`` purgeables automatically getting queued, this doesn't mean they get processed automatically.
 It is up to you